Congenital Heart Disease Interventional Cardiology Course

 All accepted participants will receive:

-- Complimentary registration for the SCAI Fellows Congenital Heart Disease Interventional Cardiology Course
+- Complimentary tuition for the SCAI Fellows Congenital Heart Disease Interventional Cardiology Course

 Full participation is required for 100 percent reimbursement.
 All attendees must:

-- Arrive by 7 pm. on Friday, December 3.
+- Arrive by 4 pm on Friday, December 2 (program begins at 5 pm)

 - A signed letter from your program director stating the dates of your fellowship